sherlyhu00/zhuowenzheng.github.io/index.md

 **SITP(Student Innovation Training Program)**
 *Need Predication of Sharing Bicycle based on LSTM Neural Network/Research*, Member
 Oct 2019 - Mar 2021
-·Optimized the structure and parameters of the model based on time and space features with accuracy improvement from 60% to 80%+
+- Optimized the structure and parameters of the model based on time and space features with accuracy improvement from 60% to 80%+
-·Classified datasets combining with interdisciplinary research methods (e.g. biological methods)
+- Classified datasets combining with interdisciplinary research methods (e.g. biological methods)
-·Defined regional criterion including the 1000m-radius area centering on metro stations, malls and schools
+- Defined regional criterion including the 1000m-radius area centering on metro stations, malls and schools
-·Applied principles in counting from hemacytometry to the marginal data-set point
+- Applied principles in counting from hemacytometry to the marginal data-set point

 ### Arizona State University(ASU)
 Research Assistant(Intern), Remote,
 Ira A. Fulton Schools of Engineering
 Nov 2021 - Present
- ·Implementing adversarial training on [*SemanticAdv*](https://arxiv.org/abs/1906.07927), improving the robustness of the machine learning system.
+ - Implementing adversarial training on [*SemanticAdv*](https://arxiv.org/abs/1906.07927), improving the robustness of the machine learning system.
- ·More research ongoing...
+ - More research ongoing...

 **Under the instruction of Prof. Chaowei Xiao
 [Github Homepage](https://xiaocw11.github.io) / [ASU Faculty Introduction](https://fullcircle.asu.edu/welcome/chaowei-xiao/)**